ksafranski/apiQL/README.md

 'columns' and 'order' are both optional and default to '*' and 'null' respectively.

-If using the 'standard' non-JSON mode an array is returned which can be acted on:
+If using the non-JSON mode an array is returned which can be acted on:

     ...
     $output = $apiQL->Select();